GoogleCloudPlatform/bank-of-anthos/terraform/README.md

 # Deploy Bank of Anthos sample application on an Anthos cluster

-This page walks you through the steps required to deploy the [Bank of Anthos](https://github.com/GoogleCloudPlatform/bank-of-anthos) sample applications on an Anthos cluster using Terraform and Anthos Config Management (ACM).
+This page walks you through the steps required to deploy the [Bank of Anthos](https://github.com/GoogleCloudPlatform/bank-of-anthos) sample application on an Anthos cluster using Terraform and Anthos Config Management (ACM).

 ## Pre-requisites